Section Four: 1 2

 Once you've located an image, move your mouse over it to see a dropdown option appear:

 Click the arrow to see the following menu:

 Click the Insert option on the menu and your chosen clip art will appear in your document.
 It will appear at the point where your cursor is on your page.

-But your article should now look something like ours below:
+In all versions of Word, your article should now look something like ours

 In the next lesson, you'll learn how to move and resize clip art images.